 Every US state allows off-label drug use if supported by enough evidence.
 According to Dr. Linda Elsegood, off-label use of LDN is supported by sufficient evidence in small studies and case studiesa descriptive and exploratory analysis of a person, group, or event regarding changes observed over time; because changes due to treatment are not compared to similar changes over time without treatment, a case study is considered a weak study design.1Elsegood L. Ed.
 The LDN Book.
 Vermont: Chelsea Green Publishing.
 2016.

-The evidence to date for LDN in treating cancer is sparse but impressive, linking LDN to longer survival among people with a few difficult-to-treat cancers, including glioma and pancreatic cancer.
+The evidence to date for LDN in improving treatment outcomes is sparse but impressive, linking LDN to longer survival among people with a few difficult-to-treat cancers, including glioma and pancreatic cancer.
 LDN may also reduce non-cancer pain.

 CancerChoices ratings for low-dose naltrexone